highest mountain peak in india

 4. Glaciers: Lifelines of the Region

-Kanchenjunga is surrounded by several significant glaciers, which play a crucial role in the region’s hydrology and ecology.
+Kanchenjunga is surrounded by several significant glaciers crucial to the region’s ecology.
 These glaciers are vital sources of freshwater and contribute to the flow of major rivers.

-• Zemu Glacier: One of the longest glaciers in the Eastern Himalayas, the Zemu Glacier stretches about 26 kilometers (16 miles) and feeds the Teesta River, a major river in Sikkim.
+• Zemu Glacier: One of the longest glaciers in the Eastern Himalayas, the Zemu Glacier stretches about 26 kilometers (16 miles) and feeds the Teesta River, a significant river in Sikkim.

-• Talung Glacier: This glacier lies on the southeast side of Kanchenjunga and also contributes to the Teesta River system.
+• Talung Glacier: This glacier lies southeast of Kanchenjunga and contributes to the Teesta River system.

-• Yalung Glacier: Located on the southwestern side of the massif, the Yalung Glacier is another significant glacier that drains into the Yalung River, which eventually joins the Arun River in Nepal.
+• Yalung Glacier: Located on the southwestern side of the massif, the Yalung Glacier is another significant glacier draining into the Yalung River, eventually joining the Arun River in Nepal.

 5. Glacial Influence on Rivers